 As an academic and writer, I'm working on a new biography of Ralph Vaughan Williams for Reaktion Books.
 I've published articles, essays, and reviews for academic journals, professional concert programmes, and other fora.
 I worked as a research advisor for the Choir of St John's College Cambridge's critically-acclaimed disc, Vaughan Williams Mass in G Minor, appearing in performance as part of the disc's launch, and writing the sleeve notes.
 Alongside work on my biography, I am also editing and writing chapters for an edited volume on Vaughan Williams for Cambridge University Press.

-I enjoy sharing my research with a wide range of audiences, contributing to BBC Radio 3's BBC Proms and Music Matters programmes, and speaking at Festivals including the New Paths, Ludlow English Song, and Oxford Lieder Festivals.
+I enjoy sharing my research with a wide range of audiences, contributing to BBC Radio 3's BBC Proms and Music Matters programmes, and speaking at Festivals including the New Paths, Ludlow English Song, and Oxford Lieder Festivals (as part of a study day held in collaboration with the Oxford Song Network at The Oxford Research Centre in the Humanities).
 In 2020 I was guest speaker and research advisor for the Chamber Music Society of Philadelphia's song project, Emerging Voices: Song as Social Interaction.